 You have sought to adapt this information requirement according to Annex IX, Section 9.1.6., column 2.
 You provided the following justification for the adaptation: "An environmental risk assessment has indicated that the members of the hydrotrope category do not pose a risk to the aquatic environment for all relevant uses.
-In Annex IX of Regulation (EC) No 1907/2006, it is laid down that chronic toxicity tests shall be proposed by the registrant if the chemical safety assessment indicates the need to investigate further the effects on fish. (...)"
+In Annex IX of Regulation (EC) No 1907/2006, it is laid down that chronic toxicity tests shall be proposed by the registrant if the chemical safety assessment indicates the need to investigate further the effects on fish. (..)"

 However, ECHA notes that your adaptation does not meet the specific rules for adaptation of Annex IX, Section 9.1.6., column 2.
-As already discussed in point 8. above, the risk characterisation is currently not reliable.
-Therefore, the CSA cannot be currently used to adapt the current information requirement.
+As already discussed in point 5. above, the PNEC derivation and consequent risk characterisation are currently not reliable.
+Therefore, the Chemical Safety Assessment (CSA) cannot, with the available information, be used to adapt this information requirement.